PythonCoderAS/wikidata-manga-import/README.md

 # wikidata-manga-import

-Import data from anime databases to Wikidata
+Import data from manga databases to Wikidata